 - Tax credit – Unlike a deduction, which reduces your taxable income, a tax credit reduces the amount of tax you owe.
 It is granted for specific expenses or to certain groups of individuals.

 - Example: The Child Tax Credit says that taxpayers can receive $2,000 in tax credit for each qualifying dependent.
 Say your tax bill is $2,000 and you have one qualifying dependent.
 After you apply the Child Tax Credit, you owe the IRS $0.
 If your bill is $2,500, then you owe $500.

 - Tax Cuts and Jobs Act – Also known as tax reform, the TCJA was signed into law in December 2017.
 It is the first major reform to the U.S. tax code in 30 years.
-It changed several tax laws, including the standard deduction, personal exemptions, SALT, mortgage interest deduction, alternative minimum tax, estate tax, and the Affordable Care Act.
-Get more detail here. (link tax law changes page)
+It changed several tax laws, including the standard deduction, personal exemptions, SALT, mortgage interest deduction, and more.
+Most of the changes came into effect in tax year 2018 (taxes filed in 2019).
+Get more details here.

 - Filing status – Your filing status is used to determine which tax forms you fill out and how much you can claim for certain tax deductions.
-You can only choose one status, and your options depend on your marital status and whether or not you have dependents.
-The possible filing statuses are: single, married filing jointly, married filing separately, head of household, and qualifying widow(er).
+You can only choose one status, and your options depend on your marital status and whether you have dependents.
+The filing statuses are single, married filing jointly, married filing separately, head of household, and qualifying widow(er).

-- Dependent – A dependent is a qualifying child or relative who meets certain requirements by the IRS.
-There are several questions you should ask when determining if the person you are trying to claim is a dependent, such as “Are they a citizen or resident?” and “Are they related to you?”
-When you claim a dependent, you are entitled to certain tax breaks.
+- Dependent – A dependent is a qualifying child or relative who meets certain requirements set by the IRS.
+The requirements involve the individual’s citizenship, your relation to the individual, etc. When you claim a dependent, you are entitled to certain tax breaks.
 For more information, read Who Can I Claim As a Dependent?